Yashi-Singh-9/Contact-Us-Form---FrontendPro-Solution/README.md

-Here is an updated **README.md** file for your project that incorporates the use of SCSS and includes instructions on installing and running SCSS:

----

 # Contact Form - FrontendPro Solution

 This is a **responsive contact form** built with HTML, SCSS, and JavaScript.
 It was created as a coding challenge on [FrontendPro](https://www.frontendpro.dev/frontend-coding-challenges/contact-us-form-uE4XYJicVTKtJp7FS4HX) and demonstrates a clean, user-friendly design with client-side form validation.